ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/001-welcome.md

 * A Mac with hardware-accelerated video encoding (most Macs manufactured after 2010).
 * To broadcast to streaming services, you must have an account with that service.
 * To host using [Interview mode](../008-interview-mode/), we recommend an iMac, Mac Mini, or MacBook Pro manufactured in 2015 or newer, and at least a 10 Mbps internet connection.
+* An Apple Silicon (M1 or M2) Mac is required for isolated video recording.
+* Intel-based Macs are limited to 4 Interview guests.
+(Apple Silicon Macs support up to 10 guests.)

 ## Installing Ecamm Live